wptrainingteam/managing-spam-on-a-site/README.md

 **Managing Spam via the WordPress Admin Settings**

-In addition to anti-spam plugins, WordPress has a number of built-in tools that can help control comment spam.
+Although there a many anti-spam plugins available to control spam on a site, WordPress has a number of built-in tools that can help control comment spam.
+We will start by looking at these first.

 1. In the WordPress Dashboard, go to Settings>Discussion.
 Within this page a number of different options can be turned on or off depending on your requirements.